Kit Carson County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-- Temporary Permit: You should have received a temporary driving permit at the time of your arrest.
-This permit is typically valid until your ALR hearing or until the suspension period officially begins, whichever comes first.
-Pay close attention to the expiration date on this permit.
+- Temporary Permit: The arresting officer should have provided you with a temporary driving permit.
+This permit is valid until your ALR hearing or until the suspension period begins if you don't request a hearing or if the suspension is upheld.

 If You Refused Testing